October 16, 2018

-Residents who are interested in serving on the Public Art Board, Planning Commission and Board of Zoning Appeals can nominate themselves for board positions.
+Residents who are interested in serving on City boards, commissions, and committees can nominate themselves for board positions.
+Board members must reside within the city limits and must be able to attend two-thirds of the meetings within a calendar year.
 Residents with the time, ability and desire to actively participate on these boards are asked to please apply online

 The Planning Commission

 , which has seven members, reviews zoning cases and serves as a recommending body to the Mayor and City Council for the purpose of upholding and implementing the vision and objectives as outlined in the Comprehensive Plan and accompanying regulatory ordinances such as zoning and subdivisions.
 Planning Commission members are appointed by the Mayor & City Council and serve two year, staggered terms.
 The Planning Commission meets on the first Tuesday of the month.

 The Board of Zoning Appeals

 (BZA), which has seven members, decides on cases requesting variances and/or code interpretations on the regulatory ordinances of the City, including but not limited to zoning and land development regulations.
 Further, the board shall hear cases requesting an appeal to a staff interpretation and/or decision on the above referenced ordinances.
 Other ordinances adopted in the future that include regulatory requirements which affect building and development may come under the purview of this Board.
 The BZA is a decision making board in that any appeal to its decisions shall be made to the Superior Court of Fulton County.
 BZA members are appointed by Mayor & City Council and serve two year, staggered terms.
 The Board of Zoning Appeals meets on the third Tuesday of each month.